mirjunaid26/particle_accelerator_LHC/README.md

 We approached the signal detection from background as Anomaly detection problem and assumed that each feature is independent in the row.

-Problems:
-1. Dataset is highly imbalanced
+Problems: The main problem is in the dataset.
+It is highly imbalanced

 Class 0 :  284310  : Background Event
 Class 1:      492  : Signal event

 2. Trainingg a classifier on this labelled and imbalanced will bias towards major class.